vrisdng/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to the address book.
+Adds a student to the address book.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL s/STUDENT_ID [t/TAG] [tut/TUTORIALS] [a/ADDRESS]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A student can have any number of tags (including 0) and any number of tutorials (including 0).
+The address field is optional.
+Input constraints:
+- Tutorial name and tag name should be alphanumeric values.
+- Student ID should starts with an A, followed by 7 numbers and an A-Z letter.
 </div>

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add n/Mai p/12341234 e/student@example.com s/A1234567X`
+* `add n/Mai p/12341234 e/student@example.com s/A1234567X t/needs-care`
+* `add n/Mai p/12341234 e/student@example.com s/A1234567X t/needs-care tut/CS2103 tut/CS2109S`
+* `add n/Mai p/12341234 e/student@example.com s/A1234567X t/needs-care tut/CS2103 tut/CS2109S a/Kent Ridge Hall`

 ### Listing all persons : `list`